julianacholder/ai-powered-ats-summative/README.md

 ## Discussion
 - Best Overall Performance:
   The Simple NN and Model 4 show strong overall performance (Accuracy ≈ 0.82 and balanced F1, Precision, and Recall around 0.80), but the simple NN's training and validation loss graph showed drastic overfitting, making the SDG with momentum model superior.
+The SGD with Momentum model performed better because it learns differently from other models.
+This means the model found better patterns in the job matching data more easily.
+By using momentum, the model made smarter, more consistent updates to its learning process.
+The combination of momentum with a gentle penalty for complex solutions (L2 regularization) helped the model find a good balance between fitting the training data and being able to make accurate predictions on new data.
+This approach allowed the model to achieve a solid 0.82 accuracy, showing it can effectively predict job relevance across different scenarios.
 - Trade-offs:
   Model 3, while having a slightly lower accuracy (0.79), demonstrates a higher recall (0.83), which might be preferred if the goal is to capture as many relevant resumes as possible.